falconry/falcon/docs/api/typing.rst

     app = App(request_type=MyRequest)
     app.add_error_handler(OSError, handle_os_error)

-(Please also see the following GitHub issue:
+(We are working on addressing this limitation at the time of writing -- please see the following GitHub issue for the progress, and possible solutions:
 `#2372 <https://github.com/falconry/falcon/issues/2372>`__.)

 .. important::